-Macrocycle 1a comprises 12 amino acids, in contrast to the 18 of the $\theta$ -defensin, because each Hao amino acid takes the place of three $\alpha$ -amino acids and each $\delta$ -linked ornithine takes the place of the two central amino acids of the $\beta$ -turns.
-The Hao amino acids help reinforce a folded $\beta$ -sheet structure in 1a, like the disulfide bridges help reinforce a $\beta$ -sheet structure in the $\theta$ -defensins.
-Interactions between the electron-rich tyrosines at the $R_2$ and $R_6$ positions of 1a and the electrondeficient oxalic groups may contribute to this stabilization.
-The $\delta$ -linked ornithine units are particularly effective in forming $\beta$ -hairpin structures and may also contribute to the stabilization.
+Macrocycle 1a comprises 12 amino acids, in contrast to the 18 of the θ -defensin, because each Hao amino acid takes the place of three α -amino acids and each δ -linked ornithine takes the place of the two central amino acids of the β -turns.
+The Hao amino acids help reinforce a folded β -sheet structure in 1a, like the disulfide bridges help reinforce a β -sheet structure in the θ -defensins.
+Interactions between the electron-rich tyrosines at the R_2 and R_6 positions of 1a and the electron-deficient oxalic groups may contribute to this stabilization.
+The δ -linked ornithine units are particularly effective in forming β -hairpin structures and may also contribute to the stabilization.

-The dimers formed by macrocyclic $\beta$ -sheet 1a resemble the dimers of many proteins, such as defensin HNP-3, the $\lambda$ -Cro repressor, interleukin 8, and the ribonuclease H domain of HIV-1 reverse transcriptase, which are shown in Figure 1.
-The dimerization interfaces of all of these structures comprise a hydrogen-bonded antiparallel $\beta$ -sheet in which each monomer contributes a $\beta$ -strand.
-This fundamental form of biomolecular recognition has also been observed in other designed peptides and proteins.
+The dimers formed by macrocyclic β -sheet 1a resemble the dimers of many proteins, such as defensin HNP-3,1 the λ -Cro repressor,2 interleukin 8,3 and the ribonuclease H domain of HIV-1 reverse transcriptase,4 which are shown in Figure 1.
+The dimerization interfaces of all of these structures comprise a hydrogen-bonded antiparallel β -sheet in which each monomer contributes a β -strand.
+This fundamental form of biomolecular recognition has also been observed in other designed peptides and proteins.22

-X-ray crystallography is excellent for observing $\beta$ -sheet dimers, because the high concentration in the solid state and additional crystal packing forces help stabilize the dimers.
-In aqueous solution, $\beta$ -sheet dimers require additional forces beyond hydrogen bonding to be stable.
+X-ray crystallography is excellent for observing β -sheet dimers, because the high concentration in the solid state and additional crystal packing forces help stabilize the dimers.
+In aqueous solution, β -sheet dimers require additional forces beyond hydrogen bonding to be stable.
 Hydrophobic interactions between molecules can reinforce the hydrogen bonds and provide an important mechanism for stabilizing the dimers.
 The additional hydrophobic buttressing of the helices in interleukin 8, for example, stabilizes the dimer in aqueous solution.
-Self-assembly through hydrophobic face-to-face interactions stabilizes the dimers of artificial $\beta$ -sheets 1 in aqueous solution.
-Covalent bonds provided by disulfide linkages can also stabilize the dimers.12,24b
+Self-assembly through hydrophobic face-to-face interactions stabilizes the dimers of artificial β -sheets 1 in aqueous solution.
+Covalent bonds provided by disulfide linkages can also stabilize the dimers.
+Covalent bonds provided by disulfide linkages can also stabilize the

-The X-ray crystallographic structure of macrocyclic $\beta$ -sheet 1a provides deeper insights into the solution-phase structures of macrocycles 1.
-Macrocycle 1d, for example is a double mutant of 1a ( $\mathbf{R}2 = \mathbf{R}{Ser}$ , $\mathbf{R}6 = \mathbf{R}{Thr}$ ) that forms dimers of dimers in aqueous solution.
-The association state of these tetramers was established through extensive analytical ultracentrifugation and pulsed field gradient (PFG) NMR diffusion studies.
+The X-ray crystallographic structure of macrocyclic β -sheet 1a provides deeper insights into the solution-phase structures of macrocycles $1.^8$ Macrocycle 1d, for example is a double-mutant of 1a ($R_2 = R{Ser}$, $R_6 = R{Thr}$) that forms dimers of dimers in aqueous solution.
+The association state of these tetramers was established through extensive analytical ultracentrifugation and PFG NMR diffusion studies.
 Macrocycles 1b and 1c were also determined to be dimers of dimers, albeit less rigorously, through PFG NMR diffusion studies alone.
 NMR studies also show that macrocycles 1a-c are largely folded in the monomeric state, while macrocycle 1d is largely unfolded.
-Interactions between the aromatic residues at the $\mathbf{R}2$ and $\mathbf{R}6$ positions and the two Hao amino acid units observed in the X-ray crystallographic structure of 1a (Figure 2) may explain the greater propensities of macrocycles 1a-c to fold.
+Interactions between the aromatic residues at the R_2 and R_6 positions and the two Hao amino acid units observed in the X-ray crystallographic structure of 1a (Figure 2) may explain the greater propensities of macrocycles 1a-c to fold.

 We used the X-ray crystallographic structure of the trimer of dimers formed by 1a to create a molecular model of the dimer of dimers of 1d.
-To do this, we simply removed one dimer unit from the trimer of dimers (Figure 3) and moved the dimers together in a face-to-face fashion to form a $\beta$ -sheet sandwich.
-We minimized the resulting structure using MacroModel v6.5 with the MMFF force field and GB/SA water solvation and mutated residues 2 and 6 to alanine and then to serine and
+To do this, we simply removed one dimer unit from trimer of dimers (Figure 3) and moved the dimers together in a face-to-face fashion to form a β-sheet sandwich.
+We minimized the resulting structure using MacroModel v6.5 with the MMFF force field and GB/SA water solvation, mutated residues 2 and 6 to alanine and then to serine and threonine, reminimizing after each mutation.
+Figure 6 illustrates the structure of the resulting dimer of dimers.